 Whether the opinion of a customer about your business is good or bad, they will make it known.
 Invite customer feedback to show you are listening.

 Also, customer feedback helps you better your business offering to meet customer needs.
-It can be as simple as creating a short survey and share it with your customers over a simple text message or an email with a few questions sent to them after a couple of days of purchase.
+It can be simple- a short survey with questions shared over SMS or email sent to your customers after a couple of days of purchase.

-#Feedback communication tip: Feedback coming from customers is important in order to create strategies, develop products and services improvements, improve customer relationships and much more.
-Keep it short and simple.
+#Feedback communication tip: Feedback can help you create better strategies, develop products and services improvements.
+Try keeping it short and simple.

 “RELATIONSHIPS ARE BUILT OVERTIME”

-Adopt a medium of communication that is universal, resonates with the nature of your business and what your customers are most comfortable with.
-But, the most important thing is to be conscious of the experience you’re delivering and to deliver it consistently.
+Adopt a universal medium of communication that resonates with the nature of your business and customers.
+Also, one of the more important thing for businesses is to be conscious of the experience you’re delivering and to deliver it consistently.